go-monk/.github/profile/README.md

 Hello 👋.
-I'm not an application developer but I enjoy writing programs.
-I started using Go in 2018—after using Bash, Perl and Python—for tools, automation, security and integration tasks.
+I've been working in the devops (sysadmin) and security realms.
+I started using Go in 2018—after using Bash, Perl, and Python—for tools, automation, security, and integration tasks.
 I haven’t looked back since.
 I created this organization to learn, share some thoughs and code.
 I hope others find it useful and maybe even contribute.
-You might want to [subscribe](https://go-monk.beehiiv.com/subscribe) to get new stuff via email ✉️.
+You might want to [subscribe](https://go-monk.beehiiv.com/subscribe) to get new content by email ✉️.

 devops
 * https://github.com/go-monk/from-bash-to-go